(Updated July 31, 2020)

 - McCarthy is currently on schedule and on budget.

-- The majority of work in progress includes masonry, interior piping, mechanical work, plumbing, installation of equipment, and finalizing the facility control system programming and hardware.
+- The majority of work in progress includes masonry, interior piping, mechanical work, plumbing, HVAC, installation of equipment, and finalizing the facility control system programming and

 - The team is posting information to Johnson County Facebook page and the project website (www.jcwtomahawk.com) about wastewater treatment at the Tomahawk Creek WWTF as part of a monthly educational outreach series.
-11 segments have been posted to date, with 12 more to be posted in the future.
+To date, 14 segments have been posted and 10 more willbe posted in the future.